bookofproofs/bookofproofs.github.io/_sources/history/19th-century/crofton.md

 9. Established the seminal Theorem of Arithmetic which established the principle that any polynomial of degree n whose coefficients are integers is a divisor of some multiple of an integer raised to the power of n.
 10. Stated the first version of what later became L’Hôpital’s rule for evaluating limits of indeterminate forms.

 Born 27 June 1826, Dublin, Ireland.
-Died 13 May1915, Brighton, Sussex, England.
+Died 13 May 1915, Brighton, Sussex, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Crofton/)